Emporia State University Data & Information Overview

 Student Loan Debt

-How Much Money Do ESU Graduates Make?students who graduate from ESU with a bachelor's degree go on to jobs where they make an average salary of $37,100 in their early years.
-Unfortunately, this is 9% less that the average college graduate's salary of $40,800 per year.
+How Much Money Do ESU Graduates Make?students who graduate with a bachelor's degree from ESU make about $37,100 a year during their first few years of employment after graduation.
+Unfortunately, this is 7% less that the average college graduate's salary of $39,802 per year.
 However, graduates in your major field may make more.

 Location of Emporia State University